chris-moreton/concourse-pipeline-controller/README.md

 ## What problems are we solving here?

+### Consistency

 I have multiple projects within my GitHub organisation.

 I want all repositories to share the same pipeline configuration.

-This, in turn means that they all use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).
+I want them all to use the same backend services for storing builds (S3), attaching backend services (RDS, Elasticsearch) and deployment (Cloud Foundry).

 ### I want developers to be able to

-* Get a deployment pipeline running for an application with close to zero effor
+* Get a deployment pipeline running for an application with close to zero effort
 * Add new jobs to an application pipeline in their repository and have the new configuration applied automatically (see [Extending the Pipeline](#ExtendingPipeline))

 ### I want the pipeline to